 The existing mobility target at the OR213/Beavercreek Road intersection is a volume-to-capacity (v/c) ratio at or below 0.99 during the peak first and second hours.
-The existing mobility target at the OR213/Redland Road intersection is a v/c ratio at or below 1.1 during the peak first hour and 0.99 during the peak second hour, as this intersection is located in a regional center.
-The alternatives that would meet the existing mobility targets at the OR213/Beavercreek Road and OR213/Redland Road intersections are not cost feasible, given the financial constraints of the City and other agency partners.

-These alternatives can be further considered in the future if additional funding becomes available.
+The previously identified intersection improvement projects and newly identified alternatives that would meet the existing mobility targets at the OR213/Beavercreek Road intersection are not cost feasible (≥\$50 million), given the financial constraints of the City and other agency partners such as Clackamas County and ODOT.
+However, adoption of the alternate mobility targets does not preclude further consideration of the financially infeasible improvements in the future if additional funding becomes available.